-This annual report includes the management's discussion and analysis report, the independent auditor's report and the basic financial statements of the Agency.
+This report includes the management's discussion and analysis report and the basic financial statements of the Agency.
 The financial statements also include notes that explain in more detail some of the information in the financial statements.

-The financial statements of the Agency report information of the Agency using accounting methods similar to those used by private sector companies.
+The financial statements of the Agency report information of the Agency using accounting methods similar to those used by the private sector.
 These statements offer short- and long-term financial information about its activities.
-The Statements of Net Assets (Deficit) include all the Agency's assets and liabilities and provide information about the nature and amounts of investments and resources (assets) and the obligations to the Agency's creditors (liabilities).
+The Statements of Net Position (Deficit) include all the Agency's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, and provide information about the nature and amounts of investments and resources (assets) and the obligations to the Agency's creditors (liabilities).
 They also provide the basis for evaluating the capital structure of the Agency and assessing the liquidity and financial flexibility of the Agency.

-All of the current year's revenues and expenses are accounted for in the Statements of Revenues, Expenses, and Changes in Net Assets (Deficit).
-These statements measure the success of the Agency's operations over the past year and can be used to determine whether the Agency has successfully recovered all its costs through its fees and other charges, and also assess the profitability and creditworthiness of the Agency.
+All of the current year's revenues and expenses are accounted for in the Statements of Revenues, Expenses, and Changes in Net Position (Deficit).
+These statements measure the success of the Agency's operations over the past year and can be used to determine whether the Agency has successfully recovered all its costs through its fees and other charges, and also assess the profitability and credit worthiness of the Agency.

 The final required financial statements are the Statements of Cash Flows.
 The statements report cash receipts, cash payments, and net changes in cash resulting from operations, investing, and financing activities and provide answers to such questions as where did cash come from, what was cash used for, and what was the change in the cash balance during the reporting period.
-Cash for fiscal year 2014 and fiscal year 2013 was provided by revenue bonds issued in May 2010 (\$183.7 million), Bond Anticipation Notes drawn during the 2013 and 2012 fiscal years (\$35 million) and the sale of electricity to Agency members.
+Cash for 2015 and 2014 was provided by surety bonds issued in 2015, revenue bonds issued in May 2010 (\$183.7 million), Bond Anticipation Notes issued during the 2013 and 2012 fiscal years (\$35 million) and the sale of electricity to Agency members.